 Low/no Alcohol Beer

 Low alcohol beers contain between 0.5% and 1.2% ABV.
 Despite their name, most “no alcohol” beers contain between 0.0% and 0.5% ABV.
 That said, it’s important to remember that this much alcohol (0.5%) can be found in foods, too – including breads and rolls, ripe bananas, and even some fruit juices.
+Low and no alcohol beers are a very popular option during the Dry January challenge!

 Frequently Asked Questions (FAQs)